Reasons to Visit Savannah in the Fall

 You could roam the Victorian District and dream of living inside one of the marvelous, incredibly unique homes you’ll see, or relax under the mossy shade of a live oak in Forsyth Park.
 You could check out Savannah’s more eclectic Starland District, a place filled with art galleries and shops and delicious eats, or stay in the Historic District and marvel at all the squares, monuments and mansions.

-There’s nothing quite like a simple stroll down River Street: water gently lapping against the docks, boats waiting for their passengers, the Talmadge Memorial Bridge rising in the background, and all the beautifully old buildings that mark the edge of Bay Street.
+There’s nothing quite like a simple stroll down River Street: water gently lapping against the docks, boats waiting for their passengers, the Savannah Riverboat Cruise leaving the dock for their sunset cruise, excited visitors and locals going in and out of the restaurants and shops, the Talmadge Memorial Bridge rising in the background, the excitement of Plant Riverside District and all the beautifully old buildings that mark the edge of Bay Street.
 You should definitely detour to River Street Sweets.
 Inside, you’ll be greeted with all the candy your heart desires.
 Watch as salt water taffy gets rolled and twisted (and maybe the candy maker will give you a sample), then fill a bag with your favorite sweet treats!
+Oh, and the fudge - will melt in your mouth.

 Go Back in Time